getgrav/grav-learn/pages/17/02.content/07.media/doc.md

 2. Your user folder: `user/images/media/thumb-[media-extension].png` where `media-extension` is the extension of the original media file.
 Examples are `thumb-mp4.png` and `thumb-jpg.jpg`
 3. The system folder: `system/images/media/thumb-[media-extension].png` where `media-extension` is the extension of the original media file. **The thumbnails in the system folders are pre-provided by Grav.**

+> [!CAUTION]
-!!
-You can also manually select the desired thumbnail with the actions explained below.
+> You can also manually select the desired thumbnail with the actions explained below.

 ## Links and Lightboxes

 The display modes above can also be used in combination with links and lightboxes, which are explained in more detail later.
 Important to note however is:

+> [!TIP]
-!!!!
-Grav does not provide lightbox-functionality out of the box, you need a plugin for this.
+> Grav does not provide lightbox-functionality out of the box, you need a plugin for this.
 You can use the [FeatherLight Grav plugin](https://github.com/getgrav/grav-plugin-featherlight) to achieve this.

 When you use Grav's media functionality to render a lightbox, all Grav does is output an **anchor** tag that has some attributes for the lightbox plugin to read.
 If you are interested in using a lightbox library that is not in our plugin repository or you want to create your own plugin, you can use the table below as a reference.